vitaly-t/decomment/README.md

 ### decomment.text(text, [options]) ⇒ String

 Unlike the default **decomment**, it instructs the library that `text` is not a JSON, JavaScript or HTML, rather a plain text that needs no parsing or validation, only to remove `//` and `/**/` comments from it according to the `options`.

-CSS is the most frequent example of where this method is to be used.
+CSS is the main example of where this method is to be used.

 Example: